KrishayR/KrishayR/README.md

       - 👨🏽‍💻 Programming: I enjoy a challenge, so programming is very fun for me.
 I have expertise with programming languages like Python, HTML, CSS, JavaScript, and I am learning Java.

-      - Like to participate in hackathons and have won a couple
+      - 👨 Hackathons: I like to participate in hackathons and have won many. www.devpost.com/KrishayR

       - I also like to solve puzzles and rubik's cubes, design some games on Unity, and to help people!
 (Have an active account on StackOverflow: https://stackoverflow.com/users/14771613/krmogi)